Community Structure in Industrial SAT Instances: Conclusions

 \section{Conclusions}

 Inspired by \emph{complex networks}, we have studied one decisive feature of the \emph{underlying structure} of industrial SAT formulas, representing them as graphs.
 The classical Erd\"os-R\'enyi model for generating random graphs cannot be used for studying \emph{real-world} networks, since they exhibit some particular \emph{structural properties}.
-In the case of SAT instances, we have shown that this model is appropriate to study random formulas.
-However, we have given empirical evidence that this model is not valid for modeling industrial instances.
+In the case of SAT instances, this model is appropriate to study random formulas, but not for modeling industrial instances.
 These instances are characterized by a particular structure, which may explain their distinct nature w.r.t. random formulas.
 In particular, we have analyzed the \emph{community structure}, or the \emph{modularity}, of these benchmarks.
-Moreover, we study how this structure evolves during the execution of a CDCL SAT solver.
+Moreover, we have studied how this structure evolves during the execution of a CDCL SAT solver.
+Finally, inspired by the observations on our analysis, we have proposed an application that explicitly exploits the community structure of the formula to detect relevant clauses, and learning those clauses results into an overall improvement on the performance of several CDCL SAT solvers, especially on satisfiable formulas.

 We have seen that most industrial instances exhibit a clear community structure (whereas random formulas do not).
 This means that we can find a partition of the formula into communities in which variables are highly interconnected.
 In general, industrial formulas have a exceptionally high modularity, greater than $0.8$ in many cases.
 Notice that in other kind of networks, values greater than $0.7$ are rare.